shahmilav/blog/src/posts/england/day9__sky-garden.md

 So that mission was a bust.

-Either way, it was super fun waking up early to go to the bridge.
+Still, it was super fun waking up early to go to the bridge.
 We got beautiful pictures and was really fun to see.

 ## Sky Garden
 We then took the Tube back to Tower Hill, and checked out our rooms.